nightroman/FarNet/trunk/PowerShellFar/Readme.txt

 Set execution policy: start PowerShell.exe and type Get-ExecutionPolicy.
 If it is not Bypass, Unrestricted, or RemoteSigned then invoke Set-ExecutionPolicy with one of these values.
 Bypass is the fastest but the least secure.

+On x64 machines Set-ExecutionPolicy should be set twice: for x86 and x64.
+Use the Windows PowerShell start menu in order to start both consoles and set the policy in both.

 *) Install the module:
 Copy FarNet\Modules\PowerShellFar to %FARHOME%\FarNet\Modules\PowerShellFar.